Azure/azure-sdk-for-net/eng/scripts/splittestdependencies/README.md

 ## Future work
 1. Onboard to live test pipeline
-1. Leverage the work on any time consuming job.
+1. Leverage the work on other time consuming job.